 • The participant perception of choice and control for those aged 15+ years increased from 67% at the first reassessment to 77% at the latest reassessment.

 The following results indicate the percentage of participants rating their overall experience as 'Very Good' or 'Good' by pathway stage in both the current and previous quarters:

-• 'Access' stage ratings decreased from 80% in the quarter ending 30 June 2023 to 77% in the quarter ending 30 September 2023.

 • At the 'access' stage, this percentage decreased from 80% in the quarter ending 30 June 2023 to 77% in the quarter ending 30 September 2023.